 The applicant submitted a stormwater management plan based on the Basic, General, and Flooding standards contained in Chapter 500 Stormwater Management rules.
 The proposed stormwater management system consists of drainage swales, catch basins, a subsurface drainage system, and nine vegetated underdrained soil filters.
 The stormwater management system proposed by the applicant was reviewed by, and revised in response to comments from, the Bureau of Land Resources.
-After a final review, the Bureau of Land Resources comment system is designed to the greatest extent practicable with the General and Flooding Standards contained in Chapter 500.
+After a final review, the Bureau of Land Resources commented that the proposed stormwater management system is designed to the greatest extent practicable with the General and Flooding Standards contained in Chapter 500.